vinnyhip/DependencyInjectionFromScratch/README.md

 * You might accidentally use a service instance that is still under construction, so it would be beneficial to encapsulate the network construction somehow.

+## DI Stage 4: Automating the wiring

+### Improvements

+* Service get wired together automatically.
+* We can no longer forget to call a setter (in fact, we don't need them anymore).
+* Our application will fail __on startup__ if the wiring fails, not during the business logic.

+### Problems

+* We want to have the ability to access __every__ service in the network, not just one.